STORM-IRIT/Radium-Engine/doc/basics/compilation.md

 All radium related cmake options (with their current values) can be printed with `cmake -LAH | grep -B1 RADIUM` (on linux like system)

 \warning For computers with low RAM capacities (under 12G) we recommend to set the `CMAKE_BUILD_PARALLEL_LEVEL` environment variable to a reasonable value (i.e. 2) to prevent the computer from swapping.

+### Precompiled headers

+Radium build can take benefit of precompiled headers.
+To do so, set `RADIUM_ENABLE_PCH=ON` (OFF by default) at cmake configure time.
+Compilation speedup depends on what files you are currently editing, and full compilation is roughly 20% less with precompiled header enabled.

 ### Dependencies between libraries